CitizenFoffie/ob-framework/README.md

 # How do I use this?
 Go to the Examples folder for more information.

-I'm not deleting this repo, go cry about it.
+I'm not deleting this repo, cope harder.